Questions? I have answers.

 How can you assist aficionados and enthusiasts?

 Those clients who are avid accumulators of collectibles, antiques and tchotchkes are often challenged to figure out how to organize, inventory and display their precious items.
 Some items require temperature or light control such as newspapers or cigars.
-Others require a lot of space like fishing tackle.
+Others require a lot of space and protetive containment like miniature race cars, porcelain statues, puzzles.
 I help clients find the best way to show-off, preserve and keep track of the items that are important to you with systems, containers and digital manifests.

 While life coaching works on a personal level to guide clients towards achieving personal goals such as financial soundness or better health, for instance, there is a continuum between business and personal life.
 Specifically, leadership coaching is geared towards the “the greater good.”
 There is a trickle-down effect.
 This can be applied to enterprises as well as families.
 So when parents are concerned with the family first before their own needs, then there is a symbiotic relationship.
 Each family member benefits from following enriched guiding principles, because there is a clear hierarchy with mutual benefits for all.
 Children can relax into their lives as followers because there are rules of order for ”the good of the whole.”
 Here, parents can lead as role models.
 The intentions, roles, and outcomes are distinct and there is flow.
 The same holds true for small businesses and organizations.